swsnu/swpp2020-team1/project-requirements-and-specification.md

 > >
 > > **Acceptance Test:**
 > > ```
-> > Feature:  User gets recipe recommendations based on the ingredients
-> > 	As a customer
-> > 	I want to get recipe recommendations based on the ingredients I have
-> >
-> > Scenario:
 > >	When user adds tomato, cheese, olive from her fridge
 > >	Then get-recommendation button is enabled
 > >